Third Clinical Appointment

 The healing abutments (retrieved from the laboratory) are reattached to the maxillary implants in the mouth.
 Using standard complete denture clinical methods for assessing esthetics, phonetics, and biomechanical dictates of appropriate denture tooth position, the maxillary wax occlusion rim is appropriately adjusted clinically.
 The adjusted wax occlusal rim served as a guide for setting the prosthetic teeth accurately.
 Maxillary anterior teeth are set chairside and evaluated for esthetics and phonetics at the same appointment.33-38 This procedure is time-consuming, however, it precludes the need for redoing the wax try-in procedures associated with the improper setting of anterior maxillary teeth.
 Preview shell teeth (Nobilium) may be waxed to the maxillary occlusal rim and utilized for evaluating esthetics and phonetics.

 The mandibular wax occlusal rim is adjusted to establish the optimal occlusal vertical dimension (OVD).
 The centric relation record is registered at the established OVD with a VPS bite registration paste (Regisil, Dentsply Caulk) (Figure 10).
 Next, a face bow record and a protrusive record (to set the articulator’s condylar elements, to achieve balanced occlusion) are registered.
-The casts, trail denture bases, and the interocclusal records are sent to the laboratory for mounting of the casts in the articulator and setting the prosthetic teeth.
+The casts, trial denture bases, and the interocclusal records are sent to the laboratory for mounting of the casts in the articulator and setting the prosthetic teeth manually.
+Alternately, the records may be scanned in the laboratory to accomplish digital teeth setting and fabricate a digital prototype for the try-in appointment.

 Figure 10.
 Registering the interocclusal records.